 Review assessments are useful for individuals who have previously been diagnosed as Autistic, but are now wanting an updated assessment and additional information.
 They can provide important information that will be helpful in making decisions about work, further education or vocational studies.

-The Aspect clinician conducting the assessment will usually give feedback about the outcome of the assessment on the day.
-When more information is required (e.g. from school or therapists), the clinician will ask for consent to speak with the appropriate people.
-Contacting the other informants may typically take one or two weeks, depending on their availability.
-The clinician will then call you to provide feedback and recommendations.
+The clinician conducting the assessment will usually be able to give feedback about the outcome of the assessment on the day.
+However, if more information is required (e.g. from school or therapists), we will ask for your consent to speak with the appropriate people.
+Gathering this information typically takes one or two weeks, depending on their availability.
+Our clinician will then call you to provide feedback and recommendations, as well as provide a written report (4 to 6 weeks).

 For some people, receiving a diagnosis is beneficial in terms of understanding more about themselves and a part of their identity.